Lodges and Glamping

 Know Before You Go

-• Make reservations months in advance for the CCC Cabins of Palo Duro Park, year-round.
+Make reservations months in advance for the CCC Cabins, year-round.

-• The rim cabins are not the best option for kids due to their siting along the rim of the canyon.
+The rim cabins are not the best option for kids as they sit along the canyon’s rim.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.